smsglobal/smsglobal-php/README.md

 ### SMSGlobal REST API and Libraries for PHP

-This is an SDK for the SMSGlobal REST API.
-Get an API key from SMSGlobal by signing up and viewing the API key page in the MXT platform.
-Learn more [www.smsglobal.com](https://www.smsglobal.com/)
+This is a PHP Client library for SMSGlobal’s REST API to integrate SMS capabilities into your PHP application.

+Sign up for a [free SMSGlobal account](https://www.smsglobal.com/mxt-sign-up/?utm_source=dev&utm_medium=github&utm_campaign=php_sdk) today and get your API Key from our advanced SMS platform, MXT.
+Plus, enjoy unlimited free developer sandbox testing to try out your API in full!

 ### Requirements